-Asokan is senior correspondent for Information Security Media Group's global news desk.
-She has previously worked at Analytics India Magazine, The New Indian Express and IDG, where she reported on developments in technology and education.
+Asokan was senior correspondent for Information Security Media Group's global news desk.
+She previously worked with IDG and other publications, reporting on developments in technology, minority rights and education.

 An unidentified hacking group with suspected Chinese ties is targeting critical infrastructure in Southeast Asia as part of a cyberespionage campaign to exfiltrate information about the victims' SCADA systems, says a report by security firm Symantec.

 Interpol has announced that it will boost the role of country-specific National Central Bureaus to fight ransomware and other cybercrimes.
 The announcement from the agency comes in the wake of rising ransomware threats to supply chains and critical infrastructure across the world.